hackintoshrao/gleam-wiki/Sort.md

 # Sort(indexes ...int)
 Same function as above.
 This can selectively choose to sort on which field, or fields.
 The fields ordering will stay the same.

+# SortBy(orderBys ...OrderBy)
+Same function as above.
+This can selectively choose to sort on which field, or fields, in any specific order.
+The fields ordering will stay the same.

 # Caveat

 If you use Pipe(), you can also use Pipe("sort").
 However, this only works on one single partition.